KPRC (AM): Further sales, shift to conservative talk (1992–present)

 Beginning around December 1998, KPRC hired former Apollo 7 astronaut Walter Cunningham to host a nightly 8 p.m. show, Liftoff to Logic.
 For the third time, KPRC had Houston Rockets games from 1998 to 2002.

 On August 29, 2000, Patrick resigned from KPRC after seven years as general manager and talk show host.
 KPRC subsequently added The Dr. Laura Program.

 KPRC was branded "Talk Radio 950 KPRC" from 2001 to 2007.

 In March 2001, KPRC re-branded as "Talk Radio 950 KPRC".
 That month, Chris Baker joined as a new afternoon drive host.
 In another programming change, Ian Punnett replaced Cunningham as 8 p.m. host around February 2001.

 Baker moved to sister station KTRH effective November 15, 2004.

 Logo of KPRC's previous "The 9-5-0 Radio Mojo" brand used from 2007 to 2013.

 On July 30, 2007, KPRC became the new flagship station for the Walton & Johnson morning show, which moved from Cumulus Media's Houston rock station KIOL.
 Beginning August 2007, KPRC rebranded as "The 9-5-0 Radio Mojo", with Chris Baker returning to supplement his other show on KTRH and nationally syndicated shows including The Dave Ramsey Show, Mancow, and The Phil Hendrie Show.
 Also in 2007, KPRC began carrying news updates from Fox News Radio.

 Previous KPRC logo from 2013 to 2019.

 On March 17, 2013, KPRC dropped the Radio Mojo brand and became known as "KPRC AM 950, Houston's More Stimulating Talk Radio".

 On July 28, 2014, KPRC signed a contract to broadcast University of Houston football and men's basketball.
 KPRC and the University of Houston renewed their contract in August 2020.

-In April 2025, KPRC and other iHeart stations began broadcasting Verdict with Ted Cruz, a podcast hosted by Texas U.S. Senator Ted Cruz.
+In April 2025, KPRC and other iHeartMedia stations began broadcasting Verdict with Ted Cruz, a podcast hosted by Texas U.S. Senator Ted Cruz.
 This marked the first time a sitting U.S. senator hosted a talk radio show.